 Ketrian held the wolf’s head in his hands so he could look her in the eyes and said again in the same speech as before, “Go back to your children.
 But stay close to the village.
 He’ll be ready soon.”

 The wolf took one last look at Ketrian, exhaled a sigh, then turned around and charged out of the smoke.

 Ketrian turned back to his guide and motioned to lead on.

 They charged out of the smoke and into the ruins of the town square.
 From what he could tell, what with all the debris and dead villagers littering the ground, the square was all cobblestone with the nearby houses and shops surrounding it.
 The area seemed larger and more open with all the buildings around smashed and burned.
-Most of the fires in the village were now being lit just in the square making everything outside of it dark.
+Most of the fires in the village were now being lit in just the square making everything outside of it a dark abyss.

-Folams all around them were still dragging corpses into massive piles on the corners of the square leaving trails of crimson behind.
-As Ketrian walked further into the square the Folams paused what they were doing to turn to their master who gave them looks of restrained disgust.
+Folam all around them were still dragging corpses into massive piles on the corners of the square leaving trails of crimson behind.
+As Ketrian walked further into the square, many Folam paused what they were doing to turn to their master who gave them looks of restrained disgust.
 They returned passive stares.
 When Ketrian looked away from them, they returned to pillaging.

 Attack.
 Loot.
 Eat.
 Burn.